Welcome to Operations Support!

 The OSU board is composed of elected representatives from within the membership, our elections are held yearly.
 You may contact any of us via e-mail by clicking on our names (below).

-For more information regarding the Operations Support Unit, please contact Tim Dehnhoff (the OSU President) by e-mail or by phone at 425.870.1724.
+For more information regarding the Operations Support Unit, please contact us by e-mail.

 The Prospective Member Packet and additional membership forms located on our volunteer page provides more information regarding how you can join Snohomish County Volunteer Search & Rescue (SCVSAR).